Lindsay-Lab/lindsay-lab.github.io/index.md

 %}

 {% capture text %}
 Neuroscientists use a variety of analysis methods to try to identify the features of neural activity that drive behavior.
 Are these tools capable of providing such insights?
-Artificial neural networks offer an idealized testing ground for the tools of neuroscience as they allow for full access to the neural activity responsible for behavior.
+Artificial neural networks offer an ideal testing ground for the tools of neuroscience as they allow for full access to the neural activity responsible for behavior.

 [Read "Testing the Tools of Systems Neuroscience on Artificial Neural Networks"](https://arxiv.org/abs/2202.07035) {:.center}